EDM115/workspace-hash/README.md

 ```

 ### Run in debug mode
-The debug mode will output `.debug-hash` files which will contain the hashes of each individual file in the workspace.
+The debug mode will :
+- in generate mode, output `.debug-hash` files which will contain the hashes of each individual file in the workspace
+- in compare mode, read those `.debug-hash` files and tell you *exactly* which files have changed in each workspace, and what their hashes are
 This can be useful to check why the hashes appear to be different, or to debug issues with the hashes generation.
 ```bash
 pnpm monorepo-hash --generate --debug